 La Hacienda Ibiza

-This summer we stayed at La Hacienda Ibiza, located at about 14 km from Santa Eularia and on walking distance from Las Dalias hippie market.
+In the summer of 2019 we stayed at La Hacienda Ibiza, located at about 14 km from Santa Eularia and on walking distance from Las Dalias hippie market.
 A lovely classy finca with outdoor pool, tropical garden, sunbeds, comfy beds, air conditioning and private bathroom in some rooms, good breakfast, joint refrigerator and friendly staff.
-La Hacienda Ibiza is not available on booking.com but you can request a booking here.
-Count on ± EUR 200 p/n including breakfast in high season.
 See above and below pics for an impression.

 Harissa Villa Ibiza

-If you have got more money to spend, consider renting a place from Harissa Villa Ibiza.
+If you have got more money to spend (like thousands), consider renting a place from Harissa Villa Ibiza.
 This company was the first to create luxurious beautiful houses on Ibiza for rent 18 years ago and has many happy, loyal customers ever since, including famous folks.
 Harissa Villa Ibiza was praised by several magazines as all villas look stunning.
 So proud of my cousin!

 I sincerely hope you enjoyed this article and find it useful.
 Do you have some tips to add?
 Please feel free to leave a comment below to ask any questions or remarks you may have.